|Period:||Semester 2, Block III||Hours of study:||20:00 hrs|

 Elective students have to enroll for each course separately.
 For admission requirements contact your study advisor.

 For admission requirements, please contact your exchange coordinator.

 Students are not automatically enrolled for an examination.
 They can register via uSis from 100 to 10 calendar days before the date; students who are not registered will not be permitted to take the examination.

 8 2-hour lectures

-A written exam consisting of multiple choice (40) and open questions (4).
-70% of he mark is from the multiple choice questions and 30%
+A written exam consisting of multiple choice (20) and open questions (5).

 - Additional articles available via Blackboard

 |Exchange Psychology||Exchange and Study Abroad Students||2||III|